 TikTok, China and WeChat

-Right at the start of the month, President Trump announced that he was planning to ban the Chinese-owned social media service TikTok.
+Right at the start of the month, President Trump had announced that he was planning to ban the Chinese-owned social media service TikTok.
 It seemed to be news to the owners of TikTok who froze with a sandwich halfway to their lips.

 Over the next few weeks, we got a steadily increasing certainty that the service, and others including WeChat, will be banned but we didn't get much detail.
 And whether you agree that TikTok is in some unspecified way a threat to America or not, the devil was in the details.